Keeper-Security/pam-scripts/cisco-ios-xe/README.md

 ### 6. Store Developer Credentials

 At this point, you will see Developer Credentials—a host, username, and password.
-Store these values in a Keeper Security record named Cisco Authentication Record.
+Store these values in a Keeper Security record of type `Login` named as `Cisco Authentication Record`.
 You will need this Keeper Security record name in order to run the post-rotation script.

 ### 7. Add Custom Field to Cisco Authentication Record